Sehrish-Shafeeq/Gaspot-Docker/README.md

-# HoneySMB-Docker
+# Gaspot Docker
 Simple High Interaction Honeypot Solution for SMB protocol

-This repository is a [HoneySMB](https://github.com/r0hi7/HoneySMB/blob/master/Dockerfile) docker.
+This repository is a [GaspotDocker](https://github.com/sjhilt/GasPot) docker.

 ## Installation Steps
-The installation of HoneySMB container is straight forward.
+The installation of Gaspot docker container is straight forward.
 First you need to create docker image via Dockerfile.
 And then run it.

 1. Clone repository
 `git clone https://github.com/Sehrish-Shafeeq/HoneySMB-Docker.git`